saiba-tenpura/portfolio/content/blog/custom-vrchat-avatar.md

 ---
-title: Creating a VRChat Avatar with cel-shading
+title: Creating a VRChat Avatar using cel-shading
 cover: /blog/my-linux-journey/cover.png
 description: How I used special shading techniques to recreate Spooky Boogie from the Psycho-Pass series as a VRChat Avatar.
 created_at: 2020-12-20